 The singles were chosen well, and she received the success that was due.
 Don’t Be A Stranger to this superb album.

-Dina, if you’re reading this, we’d love you to make your music.
-Please, don’t be a stranger…
+Dina, if you’re reading this, we’d love you to make more of your music.
+Please, come back, and don’t be a stranger…

 - POP RESCUE 2015 RATING: 5 / 5